 Background synchronization

-DISPENSE
+MODULE NAME: DISPENSE

 The dispense module is used to dispense commodities to patients who have come to the facility.
 The process for doing this is:

 On the home page, select the ‘Dispense’ module by touching the Dispense button.
 This will take you to a screen similar to the one below where you will enter the details of the commodities that you are dispensing.